 How does SBI compare to the feedback sandwich?

 The feedback sandwich (positive-negative-positive) is widely criticized because it trains people to brace for bad news whenever they hear a compliment.
-SBI is direct and specific without softening the message artificially.
-Most leadership researchers recommend SBI or similar structured frameworks over the sandwich approach.
+SBI is direct and specific without softening the message artificially, which makes it more useful when the goal is clarity rather than cushioning.

 Can I use SBI for peer feedback?